 Members of the Asian American culture may avoid direct eye contact because it is considered disrespectful.
+Asian cultures are vastly diverse, yet they have in common the teaching that a person should be modest and humble.
 Avoiding eye contact should not be considered suspicious, as it often is in American culture.

 Asian Americans may say yes, or nod their head in agreement instead of saying “no”.
 This behavior conveys respect for authority and is also a general technique to avoid conflict.
 This is known as conflict avoidance, where they may agree to avoid issues with the authority figure.